 Unfortunately, this one’s a bit of a grey area.
 Depending on where you’re travelling to and who you’re insured with, your travel insurance policy may or may not provide cover in relation to the Coronavirus.

 The main things to look out for within your travel insurance policy are medical cover and cancellation cover.
-Some insurers will provide cover if you booked your trip proper to January 2020, however many just flat out won’t cover you in the case of epidemics or pandemics.
+Some insurance providers will provide cover if you booked your trip proper to January 2020, however many just flat out won’t cover you in the case of epidemics or pandemics.

-You should also be aware that many travel insurers won’t provide cover if you’ve breached quarantine regulations or have ignored government travel warnings.
+You should also be aware that many travel insurance companies won’t provide cover if you’ve breached quarantine regulations or have ignored government travel warnings.

-Be aware that not all travel insurance providers offer cover for Coronavirus-related claims, however, there are a few insurers that offer limited coverage, such as Insure4Less Travel Insurance (correct at date of writing).
+Be aware that not all travel insurance providers offer cover for Coronavirus-related claims, however, there are a few insurance companies that offer limited coverage, such as Insure4Less Travel Insurance (correct at date of writing).